 Which NJ online casinos support the virtual sports format?

-Currently, there are eight: Play SugarHouse and Betfair Casino were first to market, followed by Golden Nugget Casino, Resorts Casino, Mohegan Sun Casino, and Caesars Casino.
-Betfair also features virtual sports betting on its international sportsbook.
+Currently, there are eight: Play SugarHouse and Stardust Casino were first to market, followed by Golden Nugget Casino, Resorts Casino, Mohegan Sun Casino, and Caesars Casino.
+Stardust also features virtual sports betting on its international sportsbook.

 The launch of virtual sports on other NJ online casino sites, namely Pala Casino, appears imminent.